Bahamas Lotus

 • Good food access: This initiative will provide hundreds of people living in the immediate areas, including families, children and youth, and seniors, resources to grow their own fresh, nutritious food.

-• Promotion of diverse food: Through this initiative, we help keep the indigenous agriculture tradition alive, along with foreign produce.
-Which will represent the community’s vibrant cultural diversity e.g., kiwi, strawberries, carrots and garlic, which grow alongside Indigenous healing and ceremonial plants such as cerasee and sage.
+• Promotion of diverse food: Through this initiative, we help keep the Indigenous agriculture tradition alive, along with foreign produce, which will represent the community’s vibrant cultural diversity.
+For example, kiwi, strawberries, carrots, and garlic grow alongside Indigenous healing and ceremonial plants such as cerasee and sage.

 • Physical health and community engagement: Gardening promotes good nutrition and physical health for all ages.
-Community volunteers play an integral role, with the gardening, seed exchanges, and compost programs which will run year-round.
+Community volunteers play an integral role in the gardening, seed exchanges, and compost programs, which will run year-round.

 Did you know?